nestlecafe3in1/Govtech2025/README.md

 - **`EDA.ipynb`**: This is a Jupyter Notebook that details the thought process and exploratory data analysis (EDA) conducted before making edits to `Main.py`.

+- **`Summary for Cloud Deployment.docx`**: This is the word document detailing the short summary for cloud deployment and its considerations.

 ## Pre-requisites

 * Python >= 3